 Health care workers, teachers and members of the military all get 20% off Dagne Dover’s collection of chic, high-quality bags, backpacks and wallets.

 Health care workers can use the code SUPERHERO20 for 20% off online footwear purchases.

 Ear Savers make wearing a mask all day more comfortable, as it alleviates the pressure and friction on the face and ears.
 Frontline workers can get them for FREE.

 Individual orders are not being accepted.
 However, a verified healthcare worker can request hundreds for hospital or clinic use.
 Click here for more information.

 First responders and medical professionals (including technicians and researchers) get 20% off most items on Nike’s website.

 The discount can be used up to four times per month, and Nike uses SheerID to verify employment status.

-Through December 31, the clothing and outdoor gear company is offering 50% off to frontline workers on nonsale items, both online and in retail stores.
+The clothing and outdoor gear company is offering discounts up to 50% off to frontline workers on nonsale items, both online and in retail stores.